Author: Anoma Ranaweera, Medical Writer, Auckland, New Zealand, 2013.

 The recommended dose is 150 mg orally twice daily taken at least 1 hour before or at least 2 hours after a meal.

 In clinical trials, adverse events were common but rarely led to dose reduction or discontinuation.

 Most frequent toxicities (ranging from 15% to 33%) included:

 Serious adverse events included:

-The safety and effectiveness of dabrafenib has not been established in paediatric patients.
+The safety and effectiveness of dabrafenib have not been established in children.

 No formal pharmacokinetic trial in patients with hepatic or renal impairment has been conducted.